emilhe/dash-extensions/README.md

     dash_app = dash.Dash(__name__, **setup_dataiku(app, config_path))
     dash_app.layout = html.Div("Hello from Dash!")

-You should now see the text `Hello from Dash!` in the preview window.
+After clicking save, you should see the text `Hello from Dash!` in the preview window (a backend restart might be required).
+Congratulations!
+You have created you first Dash app in dataiku.

 ## Components